kteopiz/LeetCodeSolutionsTracker/README.md

 - Can Place Flower (Array)
 - Unique Number of Occurrences (Array)
 - Reverse a Linked List (Linked List)
-- Most Frequent Number Following Key in an Array
+- Most Frequent Number Following Key in an Array (Array)
+- Reverse Vowels of a String (String)

 ### Medium Questions